 Alabama

-In Alabama, off-road vehicles cannot be registered, which is why they cannot be used on public highways.
-UTVs and ATVs fall under off-road vehicles and are thus prohibited for use on public streets.
+Off-road vehicles cannot be registered in Alabama, so they cannot be used on public highways.
+UTVs and ATVs are considered off-road vehicles and thus prohibited from public street use.

 Alaska